Lemonochrme/lemonochrme.github.io/_posts/portfolio-insa/2024-12-02-smart-devices.md

 ## AIME Lab Work

- The gaz sensor is a project we carried out over the course of a week at the AIME micro-electronics laboratory.
-The goal was to make a nano-particle based passive gaz sensor using micro-electronics technology available in the lab.
+ The gas sensor is a project we carried out over the course of a week at the AIME micro-electronics laboratory.
+The goal was to make a nanoparticle based passive gas sensor using micro-electronics technology available in the lab.
 The work implied the following steps:
 - Synthetize the $WO_3$ nano-particules using basic chemistry
-- Coating the polysilicon substract with photosensible resin to protect the useful circuit.
+- Coating the poly silicon substract with photosensible resin to protect the useful circuit.
 - Dip the subtract into acid to remove unwanted conductive parts of the circuit.
 - Clean the subtract.
 - Powder the subtract using electrophoresis with nano-particles and check that it is coated evenly on the conductive combs.